gusiri/cryptoexchange/README.md

-Cryptocurrency exchange monitoring and trading.
+Cryptocurrency exchange monitoring.

+This repository aims to implement a real-time monitoring of cryptocurrency exchanges.

 ## Exchange Support Table